Identifying nonlinear relations among random variables: A network analytic approach: Declarations

 \section{Declarations}

-\begin{itemize} \item Funding (information that explains whether and by whom the research was supported): Not applicable \item Conflicts of interest/Competing interests (include appropriate disclosures): Not applicable \item Ethics approval (include appropriate approvals or waivers): Not applicable \item Consent to participate (include appropriate statements): Not applicable \item Consent for publication (include appropriate statements): Not applicable \item Availability of data and materials (data transparency): Data are open access from the mgm R package \item Code availability (software application or custom code): Example code is available at https://github.com/netlabUVA/NonLinEdges \end{itemize}
+\begin{itemize} \item Funding (information that explains whether and by whom the research was supported): Not applicable \item Conflicts of interest/Competing interests (include appropriate disclosures): Not applicable \item Ethics approval (include appropriate approvals or waivers): Not applicable \item Consent to participate (include appropriate statements): Not applicable \item Consent for publication (include appropriate statements): Not applicable \item Availability of data and materials (data transparency): Data are open access from the mgm R package \item Code availability (software application or custom code): Simulation code is available at https://osf.io/cghpz/ \end{itemize}

 \textit{The data come from the \texttt{mgm} R package and this simulation study was not preregistered.
-Example code is available at https://github.com/netlabUVA/NonLinEdges}
+Simulation code is available at https://osf.io/cghpz/}